Last Updated: March 7, 2022

 Custom – Building Your Own

 A Media RSS feed is normally an XML file served by any public web server that points to images or videos.
-You can create a Media RSS feed using a free a Dropbox account (public folder).

 If you are creating your own Media RSS feed, we offer a sample video .xml file and a sample image .xml file for reference.
 The following list outlines the tags that should be included with each media <item> in a MRSS XML used in a BrightAuthor presentation: